Acroceridae

-The Acroceridae are a small family of odd-looking flies.
+The Acroceridae are a small family of flies.
 They have a hump-backed appearance with a strikingly small head, generally with a long proboscis for accessing nectar.
 They are rare and not widely known.
 The most frequently applied common names are small-headed flies or hunch-back flies.
 Many are bee or wasp mimics.
 Because they are parasitoids of spiders, they also are sometimes known as spider flies.